sumed-h/SpotifySongRecAudFeatures/README.md

 # Methods & Modeling
 This project is only uses content-based filtering to create a recommendation system.
-Audio feature similarity is created using K-Nearest Neighbors(KNN) including Brute force, Clustering and Ball Tree, and Cosine-Similarity to get a list of recommendations based on four audio features; valence, loudness, danceability, and energy.
+Audio feature similarity is created using Nearest Neighbors (NN) including Brute force & Ball Tree, KNN Clustering and Cosine-Similarity to get a list of recommendations based on four audio features; valence, loudness, danceability, and energy.
 ![chart3](./Images/4models.png)